If You Eat This Food, You Could Reduce Your Risk of Colorectal Cancer by 17 Percent

 Around 140,000 Americans are diagnosed with colon cancer every year.
-(Here are the signs of colon cancer you need to be aware of.)
-Colon and rectal cancers are striking adults at younger and younger ages, and millennials born starting in 1990 and have more than twice the risk of developing colorectal cancer than those born in 1950.
-“Colorectal cancer is one of the most common cancers,” according to Edward L. Giovanucci, MD, ScD, in a press release by the American Institute for Cancer Research (AICR).
+Colon and rectal cancers are striking younger adults more often than in the past.
+For example, millennials born in 1990 have more than twice the risk of developing colorectal cancer than their peers born in 1950.
+“Colorectal cancer is one of the most common cancers,” said Edward L. Giovanucci, MD, ScD, in a press release from the American Institute for Cancer Research (AICR).

-So what exactly qualifies as whole grains?
+What exactly qualifies as whole grain?